 - A. Title Sheet.
 On improvement plans exceeding two sheets in the set, a title sheet shall be prepared.
-The title sheet shall also include an index of sheets. - B. Vicinity Map.
+The title sheet shall also include an index of sheets, and a signature block for all other agencies involved such as utility companies, fire agency, community services district and any other applicable agencies. - B. Vicinity Map.
 The title sheet shall include a vicinity map depicting the following: - Boundaries of the site, and any Special Districts or City Limits nearby - Street names - Section and/or Grant lines and corners - Location of the project within the County, depicting a minimum 1.5-mile radius around the project location